3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Abstract

 \section{Abstract}

-Off-road environments present significant challenges for autonomous ground vehicles due to the absence of structured roads and the presence of complex obstacles, such as uneven terrain, vegetation, and occlusions.
-Traditional perception algorithms, designed primarily for structured environments, often fail under these conditions, leading to inaccurate traversability estimations.
-In this paper, ORDformer, a novel multimodal method that combines LiDAR point clouds with monocular images, is proposed to generate dense traversable occupancy predictions from a forward-facing perspective.
-By integrating multimodal data, environmental feature extraction is enhanced, which is crucial for accurate occupancy estimation in complex terrains.
-Furthermore, RELLIS-OCC, a dataset with 3D traversable occupancy annotations, is introduced, incorporating geometric features such as step height, slope, and unevenness.
+Off-road environments remain significant challenges for autonomous ground vehicles, due to the lack of structured roads and the presence of complex obstacles, such as uneven terrain, vegetation, and occlusions.
+Traditional perception algorithms, primarily designed for structured environments, often fail in unstructured scenarios.
+In this paper, traversable area recognition is achieved through semantic scene completion.
+A novel multimodal method, 3DTTNet, is proposed to generate dense traversable terrain estimations by integrating LiDAR point clouds with monocular images from a forward-facing perspective.
+By integrating multimodal data, environmental feature extraction is strengthened, which is crucial for accurate terrain modeling in complex terrains.
+Furthermore, RELLIS-OCC, a dataset with 3D traversable annotations, is introduced, incorporating geometric features such as step height, slope, and unevenness.
 Through a comprehensive analysis of vehicle obstacle-crossing conditions and the incorporation of vehicle body structure constraints, four traversability cost labels are generated: lethal, medium-cost, low-cost, and free.
-Experimental results demonstrate that ORDformer outperforms existing approaches in 3D traversable area recognition, particularly in off-road environments with irregular geometries and partial occlusions.
-Specifically, ORDformer achieves over a 20\% improvement in scene completion IoU compared to other models.
-The proposed framework is scalable and adaptable to various vehicle platforms, allowing for adjustments to occupancy grid parameters and the integration of advanced dynamic models for traversability cost estimation. \\
+Experimental results demonstrate that 3DTTNet outperforms the comparison approaches in 3D traversable area recognition, particularly in off-road environments with irregular geometries and partial occlusions.
+Specifically, 3DTTNet achieves a 42\% improvement in scene completion IoU compared to other models.
+The proposed framework is scalable and adaptable to various vehicle platforms, allowing for adjustments to occupancy grid parameters and the integration of advanced dynamic models for traversability cost estimation.

-\textit{Note to Practitioners}---The motivation of this paper is to help identify areas where vehicles can safely drive in off-road terrains, improving both safety and efficiency in navigation.
-Current methods typically process semantic and geometric passability features separately, resulting in coarse drivable area recognition.
-This paper presents ORDformer that combines semantic and geometric features and introduces the RELLIS-OCC dataset specifically for training the model.
-In real vehicle tests, ORDformer demonstrates effectiveness in challenging off-road scenarios.
-Future work will integrate ORDformer with 3D path planning algorithms and release datasets with more complex off-road environments to further improve the adaptability and practicality of autonomous navigation systems.
-This research is applicable to various types of autonomous ground platforms, offering potential for optimizing vehicle autonomy systems and enhancing traversability performance under complex conditions.
-This can assist engineers in improving the capability of vehicles to navigate challenging environments.